 What is your Learning Goal Statement?

-1 I use the singular goal, but some courses will have many goals.
+1 I try to use a singular goal, but some courses may have many goals.
 Just make sure you are focused on a single area.
 Learning Goals that are too broad don’t work.